All Episodes

 And here's my question.

-And a DNC operative meeting at the Ukrainian embassy with the Ukrainian ambassador, feeding information back to the DNC in the Clinton campaign.
+You've got Ukraine collusion in this past election and a DNC operative meeting at the Ukrainian embassy with the Ukrainian ambassador, feeding information back to the DNC and the Clinton campaign.

 You got the whole Uranium One deal.

-Hillary signs off 145 million kickback to the Clinton Foundation.
+Hillary signs off, $145 million kickback to the Clinton Foundation.

-That looks horrible to me.
+Okay, that looks horrible to me.

 Then you've got James Comey.